-My name is Ashley Guillermo, and I started Project Ring when I was 16 years old.
+My name is Ashley Guillermo, and I founded Project Ring Inc., a registered nonprofit organization, when I was just 16 years old.

 Growing up, I often felt alone in my struggles with mental health.
-It wasn’t until I was placed in a therapeutic program in high school that I realized how many other people were silently fighting similar battles.
+It wasn’t until I was placed in a therapeutic program during high school that I realized how many others were silently fighting similar battles.
 The problem wasn’t that we were alone — it was that no one was talking about it.
-There wasn’t enough education, understanding, or support, and the stigma around mental health made so many of us suffer quietly.
+There wasn’t enough education, understanding, or support, and the stigma surrounding mental health caused so many of us to suffer quietly.

 Back then, I wish someone had told me what I know now: I wasn’t broken, I wasn’t weak, and I definitely wasn’t alone.
 I was bigger than my anxiety, my pain, and my fear.